Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Spaces: Master Bath

-The master bathroom should be a healing sanctuary with a spa vibe - to be enjoyed regularly.
-A nice big shower and stand-alone bathtub big enough for 2 gives you more options & more healing benefits.
+The master bathroom should be a healing sanctuary with a spa vibe.
+Enjoy it regularly.
+A nice big shower and stand-alone bathtub built for 2 gives you more options & more healing benefits.

-Lots of healing occurs in water - a boost in happy hormones, soothing and relaxing tight muscles, and a total de-stressing, brain slowing, mental relax.
+Lots of healing occurs - a hot bath will boost in happy hormones, sooth and relax tight muscles, and give you a total de-stressing, brain slowing, and restorative experience.

 For more de-stressing affects - add dried flowers like lavender or an essential oil to the bath.
 The scent stays on your body which is great if it's bedtime.
-An oil diffuser works well to just breathe in a scent.
+Or, use a diffuser breathe in an essential oil scent.

 Treat yourself with "me" time - turn on soft music & light the candles.
-Let the warm water relax the tightness in your body and slow your mind.
-WOW ways to: Relax Your Mind or Go Cuckoo.
+See WOW ways to: Relax Your Mind or Go Cuckoo.

-Shower hack for better health: when you're done cleaning yourself in warm water, turn on the cold.
+Shower hack for better health: when you're done with your hot shower, turn on the cold water.
 Start with 30 seconds and build your way up to 2-3 minutes.
-There are numerous physical & mental healing benefits, such as a better immune system, less pain & inflammation therefore boosting your body's recovery time after workouts or injury, higher metabolism & circulation, and it helps relieve stress & depression.
+There are numerous physical & mental healing benefits, such as a better immune system, less pain & inflammation therefore boosting your body's recovery time after workouts or injury, higher metabolism & circulation.
+It also helps relieve stress & depression.
+Who knew?
+Cold water.

 Healing Hack: Indoor Plants